 - Health and safety training

 Our clinic serves many populations.
 We act as the Employee Health Service for UConn Health, and provide similar services to students and residents at the main campus in Farmington.
 We also serve employees of other Connecticut agencies, municipalities, other employers and UConn Health volunteers.
-For anyone who works at our Farmington campus, regardless of employer, we offer convenient acute care visits for illness or injury that is not related to the work environment.

 Unlike most medical offices, we reach far beyond the walls of our own clinics.
 Our experts in ergonomics, industrial hygiene and air quality can provide work-site consultations to help employers prevent and manage occupational illness.